Kyppy/API/README.md

    * Content: {"status":200, "data":[list of dicts}

 * Error Response
-   * Method will always return list.
-If no data present will return empty list.
+   * If no red-flag records exist will return empty list.

-## Get Specific 'red-flag' Incident Record ##
+## Get A Specific 'red-flag' Incident ##
 Returns a dict of a single 'red-flag' record.
 Record is specified by its 'id' field.

 * URL